 11. Flatten the dough as much as possible.
 You will see the balls begin to crack towards the edges.
 That is just fine, join up the cracks.
 Grease your fingers as needed.
 You can also flatten these with the base of a greased steel bowl or a greased lid.
 I am comfortable making these with fingers as the thattai turns out even with fingers.

-13. Heat oil in a deep kadai.
+13. Heat oil in a deep kadai on a medium heat.
 When the oil is hot enough, drop a small flat piece of dough to check if the oil is hot enough.
-The dough should come up and not sink to the bottom.
+The dough should come up to the surface and not sink to the bottom.

 Slide thattai in the hot oil from the sides.
 Take cake while you slide it.
-Flip and fry on both sides until golden.
+Do not disturb for 2 minutes after adding.
+Turn them to the other side and fry on both sides until golden & crisp.
 You can fry more than one thattai at one time if there is enough space in the kadai.

 14. The bubbles begin to reduce when they are well fried.
-Drain them to a kitchen towel.
+Drain them to a cooling rack or a steel colander.
 Cool them completely.
-They will look very oil as soon as you remove them from oil but then nothing much would be on the surface or in the thattai.
+They will look very oil as soon as you remove them from oil but then nothing much would be on the surface or in the thattai later after cooling.

 Now comes the very important part of storing them well.
 Not only the method of preparing thattai even the way they are stored is very important to keep them fresh and crispy for many days.